-It gives us great pleasure to introduce this collection of papers to be presented at the 11th International Conference on Data Mining 2015, DMIN'15 (www.dmin-2015.com), July 27-30, 2015, at Monte Carlo Resort, Las Vegas, Nevada, USA.
+It gives us great pleasure to introduce this collection of papers to be presented at the 12th International Conference on Data Mining 2016, DMIN'16 (www.dmin-2016.com), July 25-28, 2016, at Monte Carlo Resort, Las Vegas, Nevada, USA.

 Data mining is a relatively young discipline that is critically important if we want to effectively learn from the tremendous amounts of data that are routinely being generated in science, engineering, medicine, business, and other areas in order to gain insight into processes, transactions, make better decisions, and deliver value to users or organizations.

-During the last years, we all observe new, more glorious and promising concepts or labels emerging and slowly but steadily displacing 'data mining' from the agenda of CTO's.
-It is the time of big data, advanced-/business-/customer-/data-/.../risk-analytics, to name only a few terms that dominate websites, trade journals, and the general press.
-But they all aim at leveraging data for a better understanding of and insight into complex real-world phenomena.
+Scientists and practitioners are faced with numerous challenges caused by exponential expansion of digital data, its diversity and complexity.
+The scale and growth of data considerably outpace technological capacities of organizations to process and manage it.
+This trend is expected to continue over the following years, bringing yet unforeseen challenges.
+However, during the last years, we all observe new, more glorious and promising concepts or labels emerging and slowly but steadily displacing 'data mining' from the agenda of CTO's.
+It is the time of data science, big data, advanced-/business-/customer-/data-/.../risk-analytics, to name only a few terms that dominate websites, trade journals, and the general press.
+But they all aim at leveraging data for a better understanding of, and insight into, complex real-world phenomena.
 They all pursue this objective using some formal, often algorithmic, procedures, at least to some extent.
 This is what data miners have been doing for decades.
 So maybe the label 'data mining' has lost much of its momentum and made room for more recent 'competitors', but the very idea of it, the idea to think of massive, omnipresent amounts of data as strategic assets, and the aim to capitalize on these assets by means of analytic procedures is, indeed, more relevant and topical than ever before.
 Advances in hardware and software are helpful, but there are still many challenges to be tackled in order to leverage the promises of data analytics.

-An important mission of the World Congress in Computer Science, Computer Engineering, and Applied Computing (WORLDCOMP, a federated congress to which this conference is affiliated with) includes "Providing a unique platform for a diverse community of constituents composed of scholars, researchers, developers, educators, and practitioners.
+An important mission of the World Congress in Computer Science, Computer Engineering, and Applied Computing (a federated congress to which this conference is affiliated with) includes "Providing a unique platform for a diverse community of constituents composed of scholars, researchers, developers, educators, and practitioners.
 The Congress makes concerted effort to reach out to participants affiliated with diverse entities (such as: universities, institutions, corporations, government agencies, and research centers/labs) from all over the world.
-The congress also attempts to connect participants from institutions that have teaching as their main mission with those who are affiliated with institutions that have research as their main mission."
+The congress also attempts to connect participants from institutions that have teaching as their main mission with those who are affiliated with institutions that have research as their main mission.
+The congress uses a quota system to achieve its institution and geography diversity objectives."
 By any definition of diversity, this congress is among the most diverse scientific meeting in USA.
-We are proud to report that this federated congress has authors and participants from differences in culture and values.
-The program committee of this conference as well as the program committee of all other tracks of the federated congress are as diverse as its authors and participants.
+We are proud to report that this federated congress has authors and participants from 374 different nations representing variety of personal and scientific experiences that arise from differences in culture and values.
+As can be seen (see below), the program committee of this conference as well as the program committee of all other tracks of the federated congress are as diverse as its authors and participants.